Ranunculus occidentalis

 Gardening with Western Buttercup: This cheerful perennial grows fabulously in a range of light and moisture conditions, though its ultimate preference is moist well-drained soil in partially shaded areas.
 Intermix many plants into your meadowscapes and pollinator gardens or to brighten up the margins of a woodland garden and other native beds.
 Blooms in sync with camas creating impressive swaths of purple and yellow.

-Photo Credit: Nikkie West, Sparrowhawk Native Plants
+Photo Credits 1, 3, 6 (flowers, plant close-ups, meadowscape): Nikkie West, Sparrowhawk Native Plants